ga-wdi-lessons/build-tools/readme.md

 <br>

 ```

-"watching" our sass file for changes
+It's a method that checks to see if a file was saved.
+It's "watching" our sass file for changes.

 ```
 <br>
 <br>